SaquibShahzad/DebatePro/README.md

 # DebatePro

-This example website contains the code for DebatePro from [Meet DebatePro](http://meetsamantha.ai), and provides a simple way to get started writing [SocialAGI](https://github.com/opensouls/SocialAGI) code and create your own AI soul.
+This example website contains the code for DebatePro from [Meet DebatePro], and provides a simple way to get started writing [SocialAGI](https://github.com/opensouls/SocialAGI) code and create your own AI soul.
+In this case, we create a two debaters who argue with each other with utilitarian and deontological philosophies each